creativcoder/gsoc16/roadmap/week4.md

 }
 ```

-For navigation, in window, handle_navigate() method, will send the serviceworkercontainer's, event loop, a navigate event.
+The contellation will send the serviceworkercontainer's, event loop, a navigate event, by using the received sender,
+which was passed to it when register is called.

+The constellation keeps a map of registered service workers, keyed by their scope url.

-The serviceworkercontainer upon receiving the event from window,
+The serviceworkercontainer upon receiving the event from constellation,

 1) It will check whether the active worker's (i.e., serviceWorker.controller), registration's scope url, falls under the received url's path fragment from load_data, and if it matches it will dispatch the fetch event on the serviceWorker.controller.